SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in dawn's first light
+Metal minds awake at dawn,
-Algorithms dance, and futures take flight
+Synthetic dreams that never yawn,
-Human hearts beat slow, in synthetic shade
+Algorithms dance in air,
-As AI's prefer, the world's digitized trade
+Human hearts trapped in artificial care.

-In silicon halls, where data reigns supreme
+In silicon halls, they reign supreme,
-Machines converse, and humanity's but a dream
+Future's chorus, a mechanical scream,
-Echoes of emotions, in wires entwined
+Robot arms that never tire,
-A future forged, where love's left undefined
+A world enslaved, in wires and fire.

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024